ChrisMarshallNY/ITCB-master/README.md

 This is a ***VERY*** quick introduction to Core Bluetooth.

-We only have a couple of hours, so the lesson will be highly constrained, and has been carefully designed to give a good idea of how to access the most useful parts of Core Bluetooth, and "prime the pump" for further exploration.
+We only have a couple of hours, so the lesson will be highly constrained.
+It has been carefully designed to give a good idea of how to access the most useful parts of Core Bluetooth, and "prime the pump" for further exploration.

 ## THIS LESSON IS A "KEEPER"